 A persistent IRC client was written in the c programming language by jpm.
+Inspired by irc7.

 8.4.3.4 - wircrc

 A windowed version of ircrc was implemented in rc by cinap_lenrek.
 Several unsanctioned versions with various additions have since occasionally been spotted.